The Cambridge Canopy Project was our pilot project for the Interreg 2 Seas Nature Smart Cities across the 2 Seas project.

 Tree canopy cover is the name given to the layer of leaves and branches that cover the ground.
 It is measured as a percentage of the total area.

 Forest Research reports the average tree canopy cover figure is 16% in England.
 Cambridge had around 17% tree canopy cover at the beginning of the project.
 We aimed to increase this to 19%, requiring more than 800,000m2 of new tree cover.

 - develop standard approaches to tree planting, protection, and management, and to public engagement.
 This will complement and enhance our current arboricultural strategy

 - develop tools to help us assess tree canopy cover, to support sustainable management and identify areas that need work

-- contribute to and boost tree planting and tree protection to help mitigate the predicted changes in climate
+- contribute to and boost tree planting and tree protection, to help mitigate the projected impacts brought about by climate change

 The project also aimed to show the value of investing in the urban forest as a form of green infrastructure.

 The project's legacy will help the city adapt to climate change.
 It will do this by increasing tree canopy cover and contributing to the sustainable management of the local urban forest.